One of our counsellors will get in touch with you soon!

 Q & A Session

 The purpose of this webinar is mainly to give you a preview about the entire course and to let you know how exactly the course progresses with demonstrations in each phase.
-Finally, as an add-on, our Subject Matter Expert will also discuss career benefits of being a Certified Ethical Hacker.
+Finally, as an add-on, our Subject Matter Expert will also discuss career benefits of being a Certified Ethical Hacker (also consider checking this perfect guide for cism certification).

 The director of EC Council himself brings to you the 5 important phases of Ethical Hacking every CEH aspirant must be aware of.
 Mr.Kevin King brings to you the demonstration of latest tools and techniques used for various objectives like scanning, gaining access etc.

-There are 18 Modules included in the CEH Course material and the entire course plus certification examination is based on these Modules.
+There are 18 Modules included in the CEH Course material and the entire course plus certification examination is based on these Modules (also consider checking this perfect guide for cyber security certification).

 Here’s the recorded version of the webinar: